sathyamvellal/scorecard/README.md

 If you want the scorecard tobe visible on all workspaces then right click on the window that appears and select 'Always on Visible Workspace' option.

+NOTE : The app may not work when there is no match going on.